ibbles/LearningUnreal/Outliner.md

 or the root if there is no parent folder.
 The root cannot be deleted.

-Objects can be selected, renamed, grouped, hidden with the eye icon.
+Objects can be selected, renamed, grouped, and hidden with the eye icon.
 Move to a folder by selecting and either dragging to the folder or right-click > Move To > select either a folder or Create New Folder.

+A folder can be made current with right-click > _Actor Editor Context_ > Make Current Folder.
+When an [[Actor]] is created when there is a Current Folder then the created [[Actor]] will be placed in that folder.
+The current folder is shown in the bottom-right corner of the [[Level Viewport]].
+To un-current a folder right-click any folder > _Actor Editor Context_ > Clear Current Folder och click the close x button on  the current folder widget in the lower-right corner of the [[Level Viewport]].

 # Search And Filter